Maxwell House Haggadah: Distribution and use

-The Maxwell House Haggadah is "the most widely used Haggadah in the world", with an estimated 50 million copies in print.
+The Maxwell House Haggadah is "the most widely used Haggadah in the world", with an estimated 50 million copies in print as of 2011.
 One million copies were distributed in 2006 and 2011.
 The Maxwell House Haggadah is distributed only in the United States.
-It is distributed in national U.S. supermarket chains such as A&P and King Kullen, at Shop-Rite and Pathmark stores serving Jewish neighborhoods in the northeastern United States, and at independent groceries.
+It has been distributed in national U.S. supermarket chains such as A&P and King Kullen, at Shop-Rite and Pathmark stores serving Jewish neighborhoods in the northeastern United States, and at independent groceries.
 Copies are available with the purchase of Maxwell House coffee.
 Some 5,000 to 10,000 copies are mailed to customers who pay for shipping.

 The Maxwell House Haggadah is used at Passover Seders in homes, schools, senior centers, and prisons.
 The United States Army has issued it to soldiers in every military campaign since the 1930s.
 It was used in underground Seders in the Soviet Union, and by President Barack Obama and his guests at the annual White House Passover Seder during his presidency from 2009 to 2016.